Sunday Apr 25th, 2021, 0630-1930

 Grey Ridge cut to Rattlesnake Spring, Segment 34, mm 668

 The road walk shortly brought us to the Thompson ranch, which was listed in our notes for supplying hikers with water from their faucet.
 They’d rather we come in their front yard than collect from nearby troughs, so as to not disturb the cows.
 We met Ronda and Ernest at their house and began a nice but lengthy conversation.
 Two hours later, we’d gotten plenty of water and had quite a tour!
 They invited us inside to see the beautiful furniture that Ernest had crafted for most of his professional career.
 He even ran a large business in the city but retired to “just” raise cattle.
-The business still caries his name.
+The business still caried his name.

 We continued on for a series of cross country pieces followed by dirt road walks.
 We reached the highway going towards the town of Mountainair, which due to our extended stay in Socorro, we’d decided to skip.
-We knew that Cookie, Tictoc and Cashmere had left us some of their water cache at the highway, so we sat down for a long drink in the shade.
+We knew that Cookie, Tictoc and Cashmere had left us a water cache at the highway, so we sat down for a long drink in the shade.
 It had gotten quite hot this day and I was loathe to keep moving.
 We had hoped to make it almost 30 miles to a campground at the base of the Manzanos, but with 15 miles left at 3 pm, we knew that wasn’t going to happen.
 During the break, a guy with a pistol on his belt stopped to open a gate, saw us, and brought us two bottles of water.
 He’d been out target practicing and we’d heard some of his shots.
 It’s funny that a guy packing in the middle of nowhere didn’t even raise my alarm.
-He was just making a kind gesture, like so many others we’ve met.
+He was just making a kind gesture, like so many others we’d met.

-A spring was reported to be 4 miles ahead so we aimed for that.
+A spring was reported to be 4 miles ahead, so we aimed for that.
 We walked some more interesting washes to get there, which felt very wild.
 I spied a fox and later spooked some mule deer.
 The spring was nice, if a bit clogged with algae and reeking of alkalinity.
 It was also right next to a major railroad route, with numerous double-decked trains passing as we were there.
 It was good to wash off some of the dust from the past few days and get some spare water for cooking.
 Part of my stomach distress from last night might have been from drinking alkaline water from the solar trough the day before, so I was not eager to drink this water.

 We carried on under the huge railroad bridge and up a long, wide canyon.
 There was a road to follow, which was a nice break since I had assumed it was all cross country.
 We had to go past a locked gait and signs saying we needed written permission to pass.
 A game warden truck and trailer was parked there, the warden obviously out on patrol on an ATV.
 All this made me pretty nervous, as we had no idea what it was about.
 But we never saw anyone and were back on forest land after 4 miles or so.
 It was all uphill from the spring but gradual.
 We put in a pretty good day considering that we took almost 4 hours in breaks during the day.
 We hiked for as long as we could, finding a nice wash with an ominous name for our campsite: Rattlesnake spring.
 There was no spring that we could find, or rattlesnakes.
 If there was a hot spot to have seen them, it would have been the past few days.
-Still, I’ve only seen one this entire trip and that was in AZ.
-By such metrics, weather balloons are just as common.
+Still, I’d only seen one this entire trip and that was in AZ.
+By such metrics, weather balloons were just as common.